Russell S. Worrall, O.D.

 - Wittenberg S. Pinhole eyewear systems: A special report.
 Journal of the American Optometric Association 64:112-116, 1993.

 This article was updated and expanded from a corresponding chapter in The Health Robbers: A Close Look at Quackery in America.
 Dr. Worrall, who practices optometry in Colfax, California, is assistant clinical professor at the School of Optometry, University of California, Berkeley, and is a board member of the National Council Against Health Fraud.
 Dr. Nevyas, now deceased, taught biochemistry at the Pennsylvania College of Optometry and edited scientific publications.
-The sections on iridology and regulatory actions were added by Dr. Barrett.This article was revised on April 22, 2009.
+The sections on iridology and regulatory actions were added and updated by Dr. Barrett.This article was revised on July 6, 2018.